hyz-courses/CISC3023-Machine-Learning-Notes/05_Decision_Tree_Learning.md

 	- $=0.0600$

 # 5.3 CART

+### 5.3.0 What is CART?
-Classification and Regression Tree
+- Classification and Regression Tree
-A binary tree that can handle numeric inputs and outputs.
+- A binary tree that can handle numeric inputs and outputs.

 ## 5.3.1 Gini Index 基尼指数
 For a split $S_i$ from collection $S$ that has results with $m$ labels: